 Welwyn Parish Council installed a new gate to the access road to the cemetery entrance in 2019 due to previous fly tipping incidents and deter future incidents.
-Access to the cemetery is available between Monday to Friday 9am to 4pm.
-For access at weekends or more information contact the Council Office on 01438 716667 Monday to Friday between 9am to 4pm or the Groundsman on 07741 199514.
+Access to the cemetery is available 7 days a week from 9am to 4pm.

 Records show that the Cemetery has been in continuous use since the 1880’s (following the closure for burials of St Mary’s Churchyard – which the Parish Council also maintains as a closed churchyard) and there are many magnificent mature trees around the site.

 Welwyn Parish Council works hard to retain the lovely setting of a country Cemetery with many quiet spaces for visitors to spend time in.

 For burials, the Cemetery has three distinct areas:

 - Consecrated Ground (for Church of England burials)